cansozbir/TextNumberConverterAPI/README.md

 dotnet run --project=TextNumberConverterAPI --urls="http://localhost:5000"
 ```
 \
-Alternatively, if you have docker running on background, you can run the project by command below, this way you don't need to install any .NET SDK on your machine.
+Alternatively, if you have docker running in the background, you can run the project by command below, this way you don't need to install any .NET SDK on your machine.
 ```
 docker-compose up
 ```